edenspec2/labcode_updated/MolFeatures/Getting_started_with_examples/README.md

 The inputs file is saved in plain text format.
 Users may manually edit atom indices in the dictionary.
 By choosing **Load input**, the GUI will populate indices in the relevant fields.

 <center><img src="figures/input_example.png" width="500" height="600"></center>
+an example input file is located inside feather_example.
 ---

 ## Sterimol from XYZ Files